Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/messages.md

 yield xcraftStream.streamer(appId, stream, null, next);
 ```

-> The `appId` is necessary for that the right sub-server receives the commands.
+{{% notice info %}} The `appId` is necessary for that the right sub-server
-> The reason is that the transport layer exports the commands on the buses.
+receives the commands.
+The reason is that the transport layer exports the
-> Because the transport layer exists in all Xcraft servers, in order to have
+commands on the buses.
+Because the transport layer exists in all Xcraft servers,
-> visible commands (no overload), the `appId` must be provided in the name (it's
+in order to have visible commands (no overload), the `appId` must be provided in
-> like a namespace).
+the name (it's like a namespace). {{% /notice %}}

 ![image](/img/transport.png)